RisshiN24/ai-trading-bot/README.md

 ## Project Description

-custom_bot.py: An ML/deep learning model (ANN) that is trained on SPY data.
-Features include RSI, 200EMA, MACD Line, and price change.
-If the model either predicts 1 (price will go up) or 0 (price will go down).

-custom_bot_backtest.py: The code that allows us to backtest on the model we created in custom_bot.py.
-We also incorporate news sentiment into the trading logic, which is analyzed using FinBERT.
+This project is an AI-driven trading system that leverages machine learning and deep learning models to analyze historical market data and news sentiment.
+The system currently uses a feedforward neural network (ANN) trained on SPY data with technical indicators such as RSI, 200EMA, MACD Line, and price change.
+Trading decisions are made based on both the model's prediction and news sentiment analyzed via FinBERT.

+**Files:**
+- **model.py:** Contains the code for data retrieval, feature engineering, model training, and evaluation.
+It builds the ML model using technical indicators and saves the best performing model.
+- **backtest.py:** Implements a custom trading strategy that uses the pre-trained ML model from model.py along with news sentiment analysis (via finbert_utils.py) to generate buy/sell signals.
+It is integrated with the Lumibot framework for backtesting the strategy.
-finbert_utils.py: The code in this file allows us to access the FinBERT model from Hugging Spaces and analyze the news headlines.
+- **finbert_utils.py:** Provides utility functions to access and use the FinBERT model for sentiment analysis on financial news headlines.

+## Future Improvements

+- **Live Trading Integration:** Enhance the system to support live trading, allowing the strategy to be deployed in a real-time trading environment.
+- **Model Experimentation:** Experiment with alternative models such as LSTM (Long Short-Term Memory) networks, which may be more appropriate for capturing temporal dependencies in market data.
+- **Advanced Feature Engineering:** Further improve feature engineering by exploring additional technical indicators and alternative data sources.
+- **Robust Error Handling & Logging:** Implement more robust error handling and logging mechanisms to ensure system reliability, especially in live trading scenarios.

-## Credits
+## Acknowledgements

-Thanks to Nicholas Renotte and his trading bot tutorial for inspiration and for the code in finbert_utils.py.

-The code in custom_bot.py and custom_bot_backtest.py is separate and builds on the code from the tutorial.
+Special thanks to Nicholas Renotte and his trading bot tutorial for the inspiration and for the code in finbert_utils.py.
+The implementations in model.py and backtest.py build upon the concepts presented in the tutorial while extending them with additional features and improvements.